nfoert/lazygate/docs/pages/index.md

   - navigation
 ---

-# :material-home: Home
+# :lucide-home: Home

-## :material-magnify: What is LazyGate?
+## :lucide-search: What is LazyGate?

 **LazyGate** is a [Gate proxy](https://github.com/minekube/gate) plugin that automatically shuts down your Minecraft server when it’s idle and starts it again when players connect.